sbooth/SFBAudioEngine/README.md

 * Musepack (macOS only)
 * Monkey's Audio (macOS only)
 * True Audio (macOS only)
+* All formats supported by libsndfile
-* All other formats supported natively by Core Audio
+* All formats supported by Core Audio
+* DSD to PCM conversion for DSD64
+* DSD over PCM (DoP) for DSF and DSDIFF on supported hardware

 In addition to playback, SFBAudioEngine supports reading and writing of metadata for most supported formats.